LinkWellNodes/Documentation/docs/services/jobs/Jobs-and-Pricing.md

 ## Fee considerations

-Our per-request pricing is enumerated on our respective [job pages](#view-our-job-offerings), and is based on the following environmental factors:
+Our per-request pricing is outlined on our respective [job pages](#view-our-job-offerings), and is based on the following environmental factors:

 - [Gas costs on the specified network](#gas-costs-on-the-specified-network)
 - [The data type and quantity returned](#the-data-type-and-quantity-returned)